M2Coach/M2-environment/README.md

 * Set values `magento2_auth_public_key` and `magento2_auth_private_key` in `./ansible/group_vars/all/main.yml` file.
 These credentials are necessary to set up the Magento 2 composer install https://devdocs.magento.com/guides/v2.2/install-gde/prereq/connect-auth.html

 # Setup

 1. Inside `./environment/` directory execute `vagrant up`.
 In your VirtualBox GUI new box should be created `environment_default_abcdefghijklmnoqprstuw`
-2. Log in using SSH to new virtual machine (`vagrant ssh`), get the latest external roles with `ansible-galaxy install -r roles.yml -p roles/`.
+2. Log in using SSH to new virtual machine (`vagrant ssh`), Enter `/ansible/` get the latest external roles with `ansible-galaxy install -r roles.yml -p roles/`.
 3. Change current user to `deployer`, using `sudo su deployer`.
-Enter `/ansible/` directory.
 Run `ansible-playbook provision-system.yml -i development.ini`.
 Execution installs all the necessary dependencies to run the Magento and Magento itself.
 3. Add new host binding to `hosts` file

    Windows: Run `Notepad` as administrator, open `c:\Windows\System32\Drivers\etc\hosts`